nebrius/raspi-i2c/README.md

 npm install raspi-i2c
 ```

-**Warning**: this module requires GCC 4.8 or newer.
+**Warning:** this module requires GCC 4.8 or newer.
 This means that you should be running Raspbian Jessie or newer, released in September of 2015.

+**Note:** this project is written in [TypeScript](http://www.typescriptlang.org/) and includes type definitions in the package.json file.
+This means that if you want to use it from TypeScript, you don't need to install a separate @types module.

 ## Example Usage